bearge/OrangeDotted54/README.md

 # OrangeDotted54

-OrangeDotted54 is simple, dotted font for imitating digital interfaces.
+OrangeDotted54 is simple, dotted font to imitate old LCD digital interfaces.

 ## License
 OrangeDotted54 is licenced under version 2 of the Apache License (Apache-2.0).